2025

 Equipment needed: Naked eye or binoculars (recommendations: Cometron 7x50 or Skymaster 9x63)

-How: Once the sunset light has faded, find Venus close toward the southwest, with Saturn near it, both looking like bright star.
+How: Once the sunset light has faded, find Venus close toward the southwest, with Saturn near it, both looking like bright stars.
 Venus is the brighter of the two.
 They will set about 4 hours after the sun, but will look brighter early in the evening when they’re higher in the sky.

 What: The waxing crescent moon meets with Saturn, the ringed planet